 The country’s second energy, or oil, crisis created an increase in gas prices until the mid 1980’s.
 During Carter’s presidential term, he delivered a message for Americans to improve energy efficiency.
 He introduced solar panels that were responsible for heating water and used a wood-burning stove to decrease energy usage.
 Those panels were removed by the next president in office, Ronald Reagan, but are on display at the Smithsonian’s National Museum of American history.

 While others may not have had the same visions Carter had, he’s always kept energy efficiency in mind.
-Interestingly enough, Carter had it right when that solar panels could be “a small part of one of the greatest and most exciting adventures ever undertaken by the American people.”
+Interestingly enough, Carter had it right when telling the nation that solar panels could be “a small part of one of the greatest and most exciting adventures ever undertaken by the American people.”

 In conjunction with SolAmerica, Carter and his family leased 10 acres of land from his hometown in Plains, Georgia, to construct a solar farm.
 3,852 solar panels and 1.3 megawatts of capacity were installed after the solar firm got in touch with Carter’s grandson, Jason.
 The former president supported the plan immediately and became greatly involved with the project.